- Welcome to the IRF Guide Training and Education (GTE) Certification Awards System.

 Considering the worldwide trend towards the regulation of adventure activities, including rafting, the formulation of recommendations was considered both timely and necessary if the drafting of inappropriate regulation (which already exists in some countries) was to be avoided.
 Additionally, many guides would benefit from holding an internationally recognized certification for having satisfied internationally accepted norms.

-At the Augrabies workshop the first group of IRF Assessors and Instructors were qualified according to the newly finalized scheme requirements.
-Within the scheme, GTE Instructors are responsible for examining candidates for the Guide and the Trip Leader certification awards, and GTE Assessors are responsible for examining new Instructor candidates as well as all other candidates.
+At about the same time the first group of IRF Assessors and Instructors were qualified according to the newly finalized system requirements.
+Within the system, GTE Instructors are responsible for examining candidates for the Guide and the Trip Leader certification awards, and GTE Assessors are responsible for examining new Instructor candidates as well as all other candidates.

 For further information on the IRF GTE Certification Award, and how you may obtain the certification for yourself or guides under your employ, please check the links on this website.
-A listing of upcoming GTE examinations and workshops can be found here.